Home

 The Table for the Bread of the Presence

-Next, God commands the construction of a table made of acacia wood and overlaid with gold.
-On this table, the Bread of the Presence was to be placed continually before the Lord, representing God’s provision for His people.
+Next, God commands the construction of a table for the Bread of the Presence.
+This bread, always before the Lord, represents God’s continual provision and fellowship with His people.

 img02